nato960/gesundklinik-springboot-api/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-3.0-brightgreen?logo=spring)
 ![Status](https://img.shields.io/badge/status-in%20development-yellow)

-GesundKlinik is a clinical appointment scheduling system built with Java and Spring Boot, applying Clean Architecture and Domain-Driven Design (DDD) principles for a modular, testable, and maintainable codebase.
+GesundKlinik is a clinical appointment scheduling system built with Java and Spring Boot, applying Clean Architecture and Domain-Driven Design (DDD) principles to ensure a modular, testable, and maintainable codebase.

-The application handles doctor, patient, and appointment management with strong validation rules implemented using the Chain of Responsibility (CoR) pattern.
-It adopts the Command Query Separation (CQS) principle by isolating write operations (commands) from read operations (queries), promoting a clean and organized service structure.
+The application provides endpoints for managing doctors, patients, and appointments through a RESTful API.
+Business rules are enforced with robust validation logic using the Chain of Responsibility (CoR) pattern.
+It also follows the Command Query Separation (CQS) principle, cleanly separating write operations (commands) from read operations (queries), promoting a clean and organized service structure.

 Its layered and modular design ensures a clear separation of concerns, while security is handled via JWT and Spring Security.
-The system also offers full API documentation using Swagger (SpringDoc OpenAPI).
+Full API documentation is available through Swagger (SpringDoc OpenAPI).

 ---